DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 A group of generals besieged the city of Byzantium.
 To take the city they have to attack all at once BUT:
-* The Generals have unreliable messengers who might have been infiltrated by Byzantium.
+* The Generals can only communicate through unreliable messengers who might have been infiltrated by Byzantium.
-* Some generals may be traitors.
+* Some generals may be traitors/liars.

 There are many adaptations of this problem but the issue is the
-same: How do you work with a group of peers you don't trust and communication between you is unreliable.
+same: How do you work with a group of peers you don't trust over communication that is unreliable.

 This problem affects distributed systems because of the equality of nodes.
 There is no gatekeeper, anyone can join the system and communicate